 This simple change is ideal, as you are asking for money but while also offering more value.
 You also include an option for those clients that can’t afford to pay you the new rate.

-This also means that when someone lands on your website, considering hiring your services, they will see that you have multiple options available and they will be able to choose the one that bests suits them!
+This also means that when someone lands on your website, consider hiring your services, they will see that you have multiple options available and they will be able to choose the one that bests suits them!
+(For an example check out my Grant Writing Packages page)

 The same thing works for products too.
 By having different versions of the same product, you can ensure you don’t lose customers that can’t afford the higher-ticket item, but you also get the most profit possible from those that can.